 The future looks bright for this freshman legislator.
 He markets himself as the most conservative candidate around, and in his largely Republican district, he is likely to keep his spot for a long time.
 Locals seem to love the guy and are willing to bring guns to rallies to defend him from protestors.

 As you probably guessed, Gaetz is a big fanboy of Donald Trump.
 Despite statements that he does “not agree with President Trump on every issue,” he so far has a 100% alignment with Donald Trump’s policies and is projected to not diverge.
 Gaetz is paranoid of illegal immigrants and Muslim terrorists.
 He has opposed Obama’s sanctions on Russia, wants to end probes into the Trump administration’s connections with Russia, and is a big supporter of Jeff Sessions.
-When Trump had a campaign rally in Melbourne, Fl, Gaetz was there to gleefully introduce him.
+When Trump had a campaign rally in Melbourne, FL, Gaetz was there to gleefully introduce him.
 Matt Gaetz aspires to be the Robin to Donald Trump’s Batman.

 Like Trump, Gaetz spends a lot of time on social media.
 He regularly posts retorts against his attackers on Twitter.
 Gaetz has used the platform to trash talk other state representatives after they tried to get him and fellow Republicans back to work when they unconstitutionally adjourned early.
-Gaetz has also attacked people who refuse to stand for the national anthem by asserting it was an insult to deceased baseball pitcher Jose Fernadez.
+Gaetz has also attacked people who refuse to stand for the national anthem by asserting that not standing is an insult to deceased baseball pitcher Jose Fernadez.
 And if the online, trash-talking gets too rough, his sassy sister can step in.
 As of this writing, he has not updated his LinkedIn profile, but then again, who are we to judge.

 Is He Gay?